-You can try this practice whenever you notice that your child may benefit from your positive support to pause and recognize something good in their life, whether it’s an object or an experience.
+You can try this practice whenever you notice that a child may benefit from your positive support to pause and recognize something good in their life, whether it’s an object or an experience.
 This brief, reflective conversation can last approximately five minutes.

 How to Do It